DrKrar/GeoEfficiency.jl/docs/src/manual/Development.md

 # Configuration

-found in the source file `Config.jl`
+The package conatin many prameters that can be set within the program sourcecode. they can be found in the source file `Config.jl`

 parameter | describtion| default value :----------|:------------|:--------------: